Bermuda Attractions

 Bermuda People and Culture

-As Somers and his men kept retaining British claims on the island, the first official settlers came in from England in 1612.
+As Somers' men kept retaining British claims on the island, the first official settlers were sent from England in 1612.
 So the British were the first to start settling in Bermuda.
 But today, there are about 63% blacks, 33% whites and rest are Asians and other nationals.
 There is also a good Portuguese population in Bermuda.

-So the next question is how did the blacks arrive.
+So how did the blacks arrive?
 They were brought in mostly as slaves by the British, starting in 1617.
 The slaves were mostly of African origin, some were American Indians and some were Caribbean Indians from the West Indies.

 In 1809, British Navy started building the Royal Naval Dockyard at the Western tip of Bermuda.
 Many West Indians migrated to Bermuda during that time to work in the construction of the dockyard.
 The general trade between Bermuda and West Indies was always quite healthy which also helped settlement of West Indians in Bermuda.

-Do you know that every year, large number of tourists who come to Bermuda, actually inflate the population of Bermuda by 10 times.
-Yes, there are about 600,000 tourists who visit Bermuda every year who make the island look far more densely populated than what it really should be.
+Fast forward to today's reality...
+Do you know that every year these days, large number of tourists visiting Bermuda actually inflate the population of the island by 10 times?
+Yes, there are about 600,000 tourists who visit Bermuda every year who make the island look far more densely populated than what it should be.
+But the island really can't do much about this.
+After all in a remote north Atlantic island such as this, tourism is the most important survival instrument (apart from International Business which is perhaps mostly meant for higher educated people).

-Coming back to the story of pigs, so how did pigs come to Bermuda before Somers came?
-In the 16th centiry, Spanish mariners sometimes got stranded in Bermuda as their ships would have got hit by nearby reefs and got wrecked.
+Now, getting back to the story of pigs.
+So how did pigs arrive in Bermuda before Somers came?
+In the 16th century, Spanish mariners sometimes got stranded in Bermuda as their ships would have got hit by nearby reefs and got wrecked.
 So they often brought pigs to breed here so that these could serve as ready supply of food in case of such emergency, and also for the passing ships.

-In terms of population density (i.e. population per square mile) Bermuda is third in the world after Monaco and Singapore.
+In terms of population density (i.e. population per square kilometer) Bermuda is third in the world after Monaco and Singapore.
 On the other hand, Bermuda is the fifth smallest country in the world, the first being the Vatican City.
+Year 2010 census reported a population of 64,237 in Bermuda.
+According to the population projection of 2012, Bermuda's civilian population was estimated to be 64,867 with a population density of 1,194 per sq. km.

 Are the Bermudians Friendly?